 Dr. Guerra can remove almost all wisdom teeth.
-Depending on the versatility and the level of sedation the patient requires, Dr. Guerra will occasionally refer you to a highly reputable oral surgeon that Dr. Guerra works regularly with.
+Depending on the complexity and the level of sedation the patient requires, Dr. Guerra will occasionally refer you to a highly reputable oral surgeon that Dr. Guerra works regularly with.
 Dr. Guerra will administer a local anesthetic before the removal of any tooth.
 For multiple extractions, oral sedation or IV sedation may be used.
-We require that you have a family member or close friend accompany you to the office and bring you home after your procedure if oral sedation is used since it may make you groggy and no patient should drive a vehicle in this state.
+We require that you have a family member or close friend accompany you to the office and bring you home after your procedure if either oral sedation is used since it may make you groggy and no patient should drive a vehicle in this state.

 Stitches are sometimes required after tooth removal.
 Some stitches have to be removed after a few days, while others will dissolve on their own.
 Dr. Guerra will inform you if you need to have them removed.
 To help stop the bleeding, a folded gauze pad will be provided.

 What To Expect After Surgery

 Most cases require just a few days of recovery.
 As your oral surgeon, Dr. Guerra will prescribe painkillers.
 The following tips will help speed up your recovery.

 - Change the gauze pads when they become moistened with blood.
 Bite down on them every so often.

 - Call Dr. Guerra if you still have bleeding 24 hours after your surgery.

 - While your mouth is numb, be careful not to bite the inside of your cheek, lip, or your tongue.

 - Prop up your head with pillows.
 This will speed up the healing process.

 - Use an ice pack on the outside of your cheek for the first 24 hours.
 For the following few days, you can use moist heat such as a washcloth soaked in warm water and wrung out.